fibo/fibo.github.io/README.md

 touch _data/github/repos/foo.json
 ```

 The name should not start with a dot, the only exception (by now :) is *.software* that is handled separately.
-The issue is that [jekyll][3] ignores dotfiles, so I need to name them *dotsoftware*.
+The issue is that [jekyll] ignores dotfiles, so I need to name them *dotsoftware*.
 On the other side, having a repo named *.software* is a great advantage for its user experience: it makes sense.

 ## npm scripts